Korkman/ventoy-guides/boot-in-virtualbox/README.md

 Run VirtualBox
 - `sudo VirtualBox`
 - Create new VM
-- Name it "USB Phy boot"
+- Name it "USB BIOS boot"
 - Do not select any install media
 - Select Debian 64-bit for OS
 - 2 GiB of RAM, half your CPU cores